Treatment for Sleep Apnea, Insomnia, Periodic Limb Movement Disorder

 The US Centers for Disease Control and Prevention (CDC) considers sleep insufficiency a major public health problem.
 People nodding off while performing daily tasks has been linked to motor vehicle crashes, medical errors and industrial disasters.
 People who do not get sufficient sleep are more likely to suffer from chronic diseases such as high blood pressure (hypertension), diabetes, depression and obesity, as well as cancer, increased mortality, and reduced quality of life and productivity.
 Insomnia and obstructive sleep apnea are two major culprits, according to the CDC.
 Between 50 and 70 million US adults are believed to have a sleep or wakefulness disorder.

-Physicians affiliated with the St. Mary's Regional Medical Center Sleep Disorders Center focus on diagnosing and treating sleep disorders, such as sleep apnea, insomnia and other conditions.
+Physicians affiliated with the St. Mary's Regional Medical Center Sleep Disorders Center focus on diagnosing and treating sleep disorders, such as sleep apnea, insomnia, periodic limb movement disorder and other conditions.
 In many cases, after an initial consultation with St. Mary's sleep specialists, you will be asked to stay overnight at the sleep center to help physicians diagnose your condition and recommend a plan of treatment.
 During the overnight stay, clinicians monitor sleep patterns, heart rate, breathing, muscle movement, brain waves and oxygen levels.

 One of the common conditions seen at the St. Mary's Regional Medical Center Sleep Disorders Center is sleep apnea.
 The National Sleep Foundation estimates that more than 18 million American adults have sleep apnea.
 Obstructive sleep apnea (OSA) is the most common form.